Ways to Give

 - The cap on the rollover is $100,000 per person

-- The gift must be a direct gift to Stevens College (not carried through as a planned gift)
+- The gift must be a direct gift to the Thaddeus Stevens Foundation (not carried through as a planned gift)

 Retirement Plan Assets